zetalog/sdfirm-linux/README.md

     $ cp ./sdfirm/tests/bench/dhrystone.elf ./sdfirm-linux/bench/dhrystone
     $ cp ./sdfirm/tests/bench/linpack.elf ./sdfirm-linux/bench/linpack

-Note that, the riscv-initramfs-list has already been prepared to include these 2 files if they exist.
+Note that, the config-initramfs-riscv has already been prepared to include these 2 files if they exist.